-NOTE: Use the space given below for your answers.
+NOTE : Use the space given below for your answers.
 Use separate sheet if space is not sufficient.

-The goal of hermeneutics is not objective explanation but rather a sympathetic engagement with the author of a text, and the wider socio-cultural context within which the phenomena occur".
-How do you understand this?
-According to Gadamer "language is the universal medium in which understanding occurs.
+3. The goal of hermeneutics is not objective explanation but rather a sympathetic engagement with the author of a text, and the wider sociocultural context within which the phenomena occur".
+How do you understand this ?

+Directorate of Distance and Online Education, University of Jammu, M.A.
+Political Sciences, Semester II, Political Theory 90 ing to Gadamer "language is the universal medium in anding occurs.
 Understanding occurs in interpreting".
-Elaborate.
-Hermeneutics embraces ambiguity.
-Comment.
+Elab